ptsteadman/notebook/stories/summer-of-entropy.md

 "Anyways," he continued,  "Lexapro worked out really well for me."

 The woman introduced herself as Elkie.
 Chris confirmed the spelling with her, E-L-K-I-E, and went to get another beer.
+He politely stepped through a few conversations.

 When he returned, someone was in his place, talking to Elkie about iOS development.

 "I'll show you my app," Elkie said.
 "I really need feedback on my app."